-1. A work commitment applied equally to students from all income backgrounds, such as the state minimum wage x 15 hours/week x 48 weeks/year.
-The purpose of setting the student contribution component in this way is to establish the expectation that students contribute to paying for the education as the "first dollars in" and to set the level of theirset the level of a student's contribution in reference to an amount that corresponds to a reasonable level of work-an amount that is not so great that it requires students to sustain work commitments that interfere with their academic progress.
-29 This amount's explicit linkage to a work commitment not to exceed a certain number of hours is the conceptual core of the Affordability Standard.
+- 1. A work commitment applied equally to students from all income backgrounds, such as the state minimum wage x 15 hours/week x 48 weeks/year.
+The purpose of setting the student contribution component in this way is to set the level of a student's contribution in reference to an amount that corresponds to a reasonable level of work-an amount that is not so great that it requires students to sustain work commitments that interfere with their academic progress.
+This amount's explicit linkage to a work commitment not to exceed a certain number of hours is the conceptual core of the Affordability Standard.
 It is not a directive for how individual students actually behave.
 Many current students with unmet need find it necessary to work beyond this defined level in order to pay for their costs of attendance.
 Others take out larger loans in order to avoid more work.
 Those that are fortunate to be wealthy enough can rely on family resources to avoid working or loans altogether.
 And some others are able to secure gift aid awards from the institution or private scholarships that are large enough to avoid having to work.
-The point is not to specify how students should meet their student contribution, but rather to
+The point is not to specify how students should meet their student contribution, but rather to help define an Affordability Standard by using an evidence-based expectation for what a student can reasonably contribute through working and attending college simultaneously. - 2.
+Available family contributions (generally specified by the parents' portion of the EFC but adjusted for independent students).
+As family income rises, so too does this component, and for students from sufficiently wealthy families, this contribution will fill the remaining gap between the work commitment and the cost of attendance. - 3.
+Gift aid from Pell Grants, state grants, and institutional grants and waivers.
+Federal tax credits are also a source of funds worth considering for inclusion in the Affordability Standard, although the credits are not available to students at the time tuition bills are due. - 4.
+The Affordability Standard may include an explicit borrowing level that is established based on an annual amount that leads to a total debt level that is reasonable for graduates to pay off.
+If so, it could be included in the Affordability Standard definition as part of the student's contribution in addition to the amount set based on reasonable work.
+Or it may simply be assumed that borrowing is one way that students address their unmet need.
+In either case, establishing the amount of annual borrowing that leads to a reasonable level of debt should be a policy judgment made by the legislature with recommendations from VSAC.
+One possibility is that it be set according to evidence about early-career earnings in occupations that are oriented to public service, such as teachers, social workers, and the like (equivalent to roughly \$3,000 of annual borrowing over four years).
+Comparisons to actual borrowing levels of graduates-perhaps supplemented with information about earnings-may be used to complement the Affordability Standard with one measure for assessing affordability in practice.